katiejduane/FrontEndProject_JimJasonKatie/readme.md

     ![pithos image](_screenshots/desktopabout.png)
 - Challenge: We didn't initially write the CSS mobile-first, so we had a lot of refactoring to do anytime we redesigned something.
     - Solution: Next time, we'll start mobile-first!

-- Challenge: Sometimes the bunnies do not load, rendering the map empty and unusable for the user.
-    - Solution: TBA

 # MVP
 A front-end-only website that is informative and aesthetically pleasing .
 It enables the user to learn about some of the history and mythology around plants and animals commonly farmed in Georgia.
 The user can also click on a map to see where various Georgia farms are located.